codio/knowledge/source/instructors/authoring/assessments/multiple-choice.rst

   - **Allow Partial Points** - Toggle to enable a percentage of total points to be given based on the percentage of answers they correctly answer.

   - **Show Expected Answer** - Toggle to show the students the expected output when they have submitted an answer for the question.
 To suppress expected output, disable the setting.
+ - **Define Number of Attempts** - enable to allow and set the number of attempts students can make for this assessment.
+If disabled, the student can only make one attempt.
   - **Show Answer and Rationale to Students** - Toggle to display the answer, and the rationale for the answer, to the student.
 This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
 You can set when to show this selecting from **Never**, **After x attempts**, **If score is greater than or equal to a % of the total** or **Always**

   - **Answer and Rationale** - Enter guidance for the assessment.
 This is always visible to the teacher when the project is opened in the course or when opening the student's project.